2 out of 3 people found this review helpfulwrite a review of this game

 read more reviews for this game

 The GoodThere is a lot of thing to say here.
-The game really has nice flavors in it.
-It's graphics are a lot repetitive, but a lot detailed too.
+The game really has nice flavours in it, it is in it's whole a consistent real piece of art.
+It's graphics very repetitive, but very detailed too.
 However, the animation of the characters and monsters are really well done for a SNES game, and all the work of art they made about the monsters and so on is really good.

-Well, the sound effect are, too, the best I even hear on the SNES.
-Some game have just recorded samples as sound effects, but dues to the limited memory into the sound chip, they'll be recorded at an very low frequency and sound very poor.
-Personally, this is not my style at all.
+The sound effect are, some of the best I ever heard on the SNES.
 Secret of Mana have digital sound effects, they're not recorded, but they're made with an extremely high precision.
 All samples in the game are recorded with a high quality, and all weapons, all attacks, have different sounds, and there is a LOT of them !!
-I liked a lot the fact that all enemies dies with a different animation and different sound effects, you can even hear the noise of the bones of your enemy fell on the ground.
+I liked a lot the fact that all enemies dies with a different animation and different sound effects, you can even hear the noise of the bones of your enemy fell on the ground!
 I learned that the guy that made those sound effects is the same guy that made most of the music into Chrono Trigger (Yasunori Mitsuda), and that IS something.
 Well, he did really excellent job twice.

-The BadThere is also a lot of thing to say here.
-The problem, is that you have to open the famous "ring menu" to cast a magic, and you haven't a time to reload yourself after casting a spell, so the boss battles are -> Open the "ring menu", select the boss' weakness, target if, watch the damage, open the menu, select the spell again, etc...
-Of course, you'll also have to cure and recover MP, but I'd like to have bosses with more action like in a Megaman game.
+The problem with magic, is that you have to open the famous "ring menu" to cast a spell, which is normally fine but causes problem for boss battles: When a boss have a particular elemental weakness, the battle is -> Open the "ring menu", select the boss' weakness, target if, watch the damage, open the menu, select the spell again, etc...
+Of course, you'll also have to cure and recover MP, but I'd like to have bosses with more action (like in a Megaman game).

 The other BIG problem is the glitches.
 When you attack a monsters, there is a delay before it actually take its damage.
 If all your 3 characters attack the same monsters at the same time, it is supposed, to take 3 times damages, but not all of them at the same time, so when the first animation due to the first damage has ended, the second will begins and so on.
 Actually *everything* seems to be buffered in this game.
 This is good for when you heal yourself, so even if you select a healing item, you'll fist take all your "pending" damage before the actual healing, so it adds challenge.
 This works fairly bad in practice, when all monsters attack you at the same time, your character do only take damage and you can't open the "ring menu" to heal yourself when taking damage, so you'll sometimes get hurt, get hurt, get hurt, and die without be able to do anything.
 The game's buffering systems seems to get weird sometimes, so it'll happen that you use an healing item and you'll never be healed but the item will still be wasted, or you'll cast a magic, and the spell will never happen but your MP have still decreased.
 This also happen to enemies, so you will also be able to take advantage of this, but still, this is mid-decent for a such action-RPG, and such thing happen fairly often.
 Also, the SNES have it's 32 sprites per line limit, that is just similar to the much more know that the NES' 8 sprites per line limit, and Secret of Mana often have sprites that flickers, disappears, and such glitches.

-Also I hated the *pink* banada the "hero" of the game have on his head.
+Also I didn't like the *pink* bandanna the "hero" of the game have on his head.
 Really.
 The game sometimes gets too much childish, but still, they exaggerated.